cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv_hevc_report.md

 **VLM Analysis**:

-**Score**: 5/10
+**Score**: 6/10

-> *The scene shows reasonable overall structure with recognizable room layout, but the reconstruction exhibits depth inconsistencies and prominent rendering artifacts (ghosting, floating strands, texture inconsistency) that reduce realism.
-Minor geometry remains plausible, but multi-surface coherence is affected by artifacts and depth misalignment.*
+> *The scene has plausible layout and perspective with generally coherent geometry, but visible 3DGS/NeRF-like texture artifacts (notably fine line ghosting across surfaces) reduce realism.
+Overall structure remains recognizable as a room with chairs and a large artwork, yet texture fidelity and artifact visibility prevent a near-photograph level of realism.*

 **Detected Issues**:
-- ⚠️ **Depth Or Perspective Errors**: Distorted depth cues and slight perspective mismatches between foreground chairs and background elements; depth scaling appears inconsistent.
-- 🎨 **Ghosting**: Visible fine line artifacts across surfaces, especially around edges and near the artwork frame.
+- 🎨 **Ghosting**: Numerous fine line artifacts and irregular scraggly strokes across surfaces, especially on the left shelving area and around the circular table, indicating splat/point-based texture inconsistencies.
-- 🎨 **Floating Artifacts**: Stray lines and wispy strands appear disconnected from real geometry, floating around the shelves and table area.
-- 🎨 **Texture Inconsistency**: Inconsistent surface detail between cabinetry, walls, and upholstery; some textures look unnaturally smooth or smeared.

 ### View 6 (150°)